wuguo5982/mlproject_v1/README.md

 ### End to End Machine Learning Project (for practice purpose only)
 ### Azure deployment
-1. Container registry
+1. Container registry.
-2. Docker set up in local and push to container registry
+2. Docker set up in local and push to container registry.
-3. Azure Web app with container
+3. Azure Web app with container.
 4. Configure the github deployment center.